geldoronie/RetroCapture/docs/ARCHITECTURE.md

 ## Overview

-RetroCapture is a real-time video capture application for Linux that applies RetroArch shaders (GLSL) to video feeds from V4L2 capture cards and streams the processed output over HTTP.
+RetroCapture is a real-time video capture application for Linux and Windows that applies RetroArch shaders (GLSL) to video feeds from capture cards and streams the processed output over HTTP.
 The architecture was designed to be modular, efficient, and low-latency, with support for multiple video codecs (H.264, H.265, VP8, VP9) and real-time audio/video synchronization.
+The application uses a cross-platform architecture with platform-specific implementations for video and audio capture.

 ## Architecture Diagram